 Building on the foundations established by Moore, under Naylor’s leadership Athens College increased its reputation for the quality of its academic programs.
 After Naylor resigned as president in 1949, succeeding presidents strove to expand and develop the curriculum

-and programs with varying levels of success.
+can i order Pregabalin online and programs with varying levels of success.
 In 1970, Sidney E. Sandridge became president of Athens College at a time when the deteriorating finances of the college were reaching a crisis.
 The state of Alabama assumed ownership of Athens College in 1975.
 After a series of intense debates and negotiations in the state legislature, the college’s name was changed to Athens State College and the curriculum was refocused to serve as the two-year upper-division college within Alabama’s community college system.
 All students attending Athens State are transfers from either community colleges or four-year institutions.
 No general education courses are offered.

 In 1981, Sandridge was succeeded by Calhoun Community College president James Chasteen and then by Jerry F. Bartlett in 1990.
 During his term as president, Bartlett oversaw the expansion of distance learning technology, which allowed Athens State to expand its outreach to traditionally underserved students.
 In 1998, the college was renamed Athens State University.
 In 2009, Robert K. Glenn became president, following in the footsteps of his great grandfather Edgar M. Glenn, who served as president from 1902-1904.